samlsmith424/tea_subscription/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 #### Overview
 This app creates an API for a tea subscription service.
+There are five endpoints to create a customer, create a tea, return a list of all the customer's subscriptions, and update a customer subscription.

 #### Database
 ![tea_subscription_db](https://user-images.githubusercontent.com/84606723/171562606-a4569eb4-55b5-4686-b7ca-079100fbf80c.png)